John Ruskin: Marriage to Effie Gray

 During 1847, Ruskin became closer to Euphemia "Effie" Gray, the daughter of family friends.
 It was for her that Ruskin had written The King of the Golden River.
 The couple were engaged in October.
 They married on 10 April 1848 at her home, Bowerswell, in Perth, once the residence of the Ruskin family.
 It was the site of the suicide of John Thomas Ruskin (Ruskin's grandfather).
 Owing to this association and other complications, Ruskin's parents did not attend.
 The European Revolutions of 1848 meant that the newlyweds' earliest travels together were restricted, but they were able to visit Normandy, where Ruskin admired the Gothic architecture.

 Their early life together was spent at 31 Park Street, Mayfair, secured for them by Ruskin's father (later addresses included nearby 6 Charles Street, and 30 Herne Hill).
 Effie was too unwell to undertake the European tour of 1849, so Ruskin visited the Alps with his parents, gathering material for the third and fourth volumes of Modern Painters.
 He was struck by the contrast between the Alpine beauty and the poverty of Alpine peasants, stirring his increasingly sensitive social conscience.

 The marriage was unhappy, with Ruskin reportedly being cruel to Effie and distrustful of her.
-The marriage was never consummated and was annulled six years later in 1854.
+For unclear reasons the marriage was never consummated and was annulled six years later in 1854.

 Architecture

 Ruskin's developing interest in architecture, and particularly in the Gothic, led to the first work to bear his name, The Seven Lamps of Architecture (1849).
 It contained 14 plates etched by the author.
-The title refers to seven moral categories that Ruskin considered vital to and inseparable from all architecture: sacrifice, truth, power, beauty, life, memory and obedience.
+The title refers to seven moral categories that Ruskin considered vital to and inseparable from all architecture: sacrifice, truth, power, beauty, life, memory, and obedience.
 All would provide recurring themes in his future work.
 Seven Lamps promoted the virtues of a secular and Protestant form of Gothic.
 It was a challenge to the Catholic influence of architect A. W. N. Pugin.